Causes of Infertility

 Hypothyroidism, Fertility & Pregnancy: The Hidden Link

-Hypothyroidism poses risks to both fertility and pregnancy.
+Hypothyroidism poses risks to fertility and pregnancy.
 Some of these are outlined below.

 Hypothyroidism can impact ovulation, either directly, or by pumping up prolactin hormone levels.
 Prolactin is a lactation-inducing hormone that stimulates milk production in new mothers.
 However, in non-lactating women, a rise in prolactin could result in leaked breast discharge and irregular ovulation.
 Ovulatory disorder and prolactin elevation as a result of hypothyroidism can be treated with thyroid hormone supplements.
 Treated adequately and on time, the effect of hypothyroidism on fertility can be reversed, and ovulation, restored.